cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.16.1v0.1
 Security sandbox SHOULD be enabled to provide additional protections for their email messages.

-- Rationale
-  - This allows potentially malicious messages to be quarantined to be analyzed to see if it malicious.
+- _Rationale:_ This allows potentially malicious messages to be quarantined to be analyzed to see if it malicious.
-- Last Modified: July 10, 2023
+- Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1566: Phishing](https://attack.mitre.org/techniques/T1566/)